 Notes in FullStory help teams work together to identify and fix digital experience issues.
 Now you can easily send your FullStory notes to other platforms, such as Jira or Asana, by firing a webhook event when a note is created in FullStory.

 Mobile App Crash (Android)

-Available for FullStory Native Mobile customers.
+Available for FullStory for Mobile Apps customers.

-FullStory for Native Mobile Applications can already help you better understand what caused your mobile app to crash, but maybe you want to be alerted to crashes as they occur.
+FullStory for Mobile Apps Applications can already help you better understand what caused your mobile app to crash, but maybe you want to be alerted to crashes as they occur.
 Setting up a webhook can help you get this data in real time, so you can triage and respond.